 Because of the amazing weather, outdoor activities are popular and there are 180 parks, so you can find a plethora of places to hang out.
 And with dozens of beaches, you can catch some rays or waves whenever you like.
-And if you are looking for free things to do, you can find those too.
-So, find the best Los Angeles bag storage spot for you and make the most of the city.
+And if you are looking for free things to do, you can find those too - but don't worry about bringing your bags with you.
+Find the best Los Angeles luggage storage spot for you and make the most of the city.

 See Some of the Public Art in Downtown LA